 As a first-generation college student, I’d earned a Ph.D. in nursing science, married a wonderful man, and was on the cusp of a budding career.
 I’d done it: I’d accomplished the American Dream.

 Then I learned I was pregnant.
-What lay ahead was the wonderfully transformative and empowering journey of motherhood – as well as the alarming disappointment of navigating the U.S. health-care system.
+What lay ahead was the wonderfully transformative and empowering journey of motherhood – as well as the alarming disappointment of navigating U.S. health care.

 After my child was conceived, I received nine months of meticulous prenatal care.
 During this time, I felt special and appreciated as a woman.
 After my son was born, we received round-the-clock care in the hospital.

 Then we were discharged.
 Discharge marked the end of meticulous care for me.